The Two-Year Rule

 It seems plain that this could lead to an uneven distribution of power in any divorce proceeding, where a U.S. spouse could leverage control over the timing of the proceedings, or whether the proceedings would be uncontested or hard fought, to the disadvantage of a foreign spouse who wants (or needs) to retain U.S. residence.
 It does not take a leap of imagination to foresee issues such as property division or child custody being distorted in the process.

 A recent policy development has provided a partial solution to this dilemma, and a procedure is now in place to allow for filing for the good faith waiver even though the divorce is not yet final.
-An extension of time may be afforded to the petitioner on request, and a final divorce document may be filed thereafter.
-If this procedure is relevant to your situation, you should be very sure you understand the requirements and timeline of this approach before going forward.
+An extension of time may be afforded to the petitioner on request, and a final divorce document may be filed later.
+If this is relevant to your situation, you should be very sure you understand the requirements and timeline of this approach before going forward.

 The information presented here is intended to be general in nature, and should not be relied upon as legal advice.